Maximum a Posteriori Inference of Random Dot Product Graphs via Conic Programming: Main results

 \subsection{Rank of optimal solutions}

 Since our problem is aimed at recovering low rank solutions, it behooves us to study the rank of optimal solutions.
 We propose a strategy for analyzing the rank, partly motivated by our bounds on the trace of optimal solutions.
-We construct an example where $\rank \bm{P}^* = \frac{n}{2}$; hence, no deterministic bound can show that $\rank \bm{P}^* < \frac{n}{2}$.
-Furthermore, we establish that in the regime where $C > n$, our technique can only show that $\rank \bm{P}^* \ge \frac{n}{2}$.
-Hence, our technique gives the best possible bound in that regime.
+We construct an example where $\rank \bm{P}^* = \frac{n}{2}$; hence, no \emph{deterministic} bound can show that $\rank \bm{P}^* < \frac{n}{2}$, although a \emph{probabilistic} rank bound may still hold.
+Furthermore, we establish that in the regime where $C > n$, the naive trace-rank inequality furnished by the convex envelope relationship can only show that $\rank \bm{P}^* \ge \frac{n}{2}$.
+Hence, the trace-rank inequality gives the best possible deterministic bound in that regime.
 In doing so, we narrow the possible hypotheses for a positive rank reduction theorem.

 The relevant optimality condition for studying the rank comes from the PSD constraint that $\bm{P}^*\bm{Q}^* = \bm{0}$.
 It follows that $\rank \bm{P}^* + \rank \bm{Q}^* \le \rank \bm{P}^* + \dim \Nul \bm{P}^* = n$.
 Therefore, we can upper-bound $\rank \bm {P}^*$ by lower-bounding $\rank \bm{Q}^*$.
 It is natural to formulate bounds using the trace, as the trace is the convex envelope of rank.
 More precisely, for any $\bm{M} \in \RR^{n \times n}$, $\rank \bm{M} \ge \tr \bm{M}/\norm{\bm{M}}$.
 Conveniently, $\tr \bm{Q}^* = nC$ by construction, so it remains to upper-bound the operator norm $\norm{\bm{Q}^*}$.
 To that end, we hope to apply the Gershgorin disks theorem.